Understanding your LabCorp NMR LipoProfile Report

 • High triglycerides are a cardiovascular risk factor.

-LDL Particle Number (ApoB)
+LDL Particle Number (ApoB or LDL-P)

 • High Apolipoprotein(B) is a well-established factor of cardiovascular disease.